theodorosploumis/notes/docs.md

 - Examples
   - Links to code examples grouped by task type (eg Drupal queues, cron tasks)
   - Links to reusable scripts (eg fix-drupal-permissions.sh)

+* For Drupal see also a more detailed list of lessons on https://github.com/theodorosploumis/drupal-lessons.